For related historical graphs see Historical known populations of solar system objects.

-Moons of dwarf planets: 9 (8 named, 1 provisional)
+Moons of dwarf planets: 9 (8 numbered, 1 provisional)

-Moons of outer solar system objects: 84 (15 named, 2 provisional, 67 without official designations)
+Moons of outer solar system objects: 104 (15 numbered, 2 provisional, 87 without official designations)

 Objects with ring systems: 6 (4 planets, 1 dwarf planet, 1 Centaur)

 Counts are based on current officially assigned permanent or provisional designations with exceptions as noted in the notes and table below.
-Counts are up-to-date through 5 June 2019 with these exceptions: main belt asteroids with provisional designations (18 May 2019); comets (13 July 2019); moons (13 July 2019).
+Counts are up-to-date through 27 December 2019 with these exceptions: outer solar system objecs (23 December 2019).

 * Note: "dwarf planet" is a new classification invented by the International Astronomical Union (IAU) in August 2006.
 At that time the IAU declared Pluto a dwarf planet but not a planet, and also classified (136199) Eris and (1) Ceres as dwarf planets.
 In July 2008 (136472) Makemake was declared the fourth dwarf planet, and in September 2008 (136108) Haumea the fifth.
 Though those classifications are still disputed, these five objects are not included here in the counts of asteroids and outer solar system objects, and Pluto is not included in the count of planets.
 At least one more outer solar system object, (225088) 2007 OR10, should be in this group, but since the IAU has not applied their definition in this case it is not counted as a dwarf planet.